Nikon D3500 Review : A compact and likable DSLR for beginners

 Nikon D3500 Review

-Nikon D3500 can be the perfect step, as a beginner, if you want to enter the world of creativity and photography.
+Nikon D3500 can be the perfect step, for a beginner if you want to enter the world of creativity and photography.
 It is considered the best DSLR which fits in the budget of a beginner photographer or anybody who uses it casually.
 Well, it’s worth considering the mirror-less cameras too but the Nikon D3500 completes every aspect of a traditional DSLR.
 So, let’s give the Nikon D3500 some minutes and discuss why many of the experts recommend it as your first DSLR camera if you want to become a professional in photography and have a budget.
 Without any delay let’s start it…

 Body, Built, and Quality

 Let’s first talk about its design.
 So if we compare it to its predecessor, the Nikon D3400, then the body has been a bit smaller and lighter.
 Here are the exact changes in the dimensions: Nikon D3400: 124*98*75.5 mm; Nikon D3500: 124*97*69.5 mm.
-And the weight of the Nikon D3400 is 445 grams, including batteries, whereas the weight of the Nikon D3500 is 415 grams including batteries.
+The weight of the Nikon D3400 is 445 grams, including batteries, whereas the weight of the Nikon D3500 is 415 grams including batteries.

 weight of Nikon D3500

-Also Check: Akaso V50 Pro Review | Hackathon Project Ideas
+Also Check:Akaso V50 Pro Review

 The top part of the camera looks like a refined model of its predecessor D3400 and it kind of comes in the line with Nikon D5600.
 The camera comes with an almost straight array of buttons and the mode dial is too present but this time it features a switch for Line View around its collar.